Ritsuko-xu/18847C_project_datacenter_carbon/README.md

-# ✨ Project Milestones Overview ✨
+# ✨ Project Overview ✨

 This project aims to explore the feasibility and efficiency of deploying a Social Network application across geo-distributed data centers, focusing on balancing carbon emissions and quality of service.